-Step 4: ALERT OTHERS OF THE SITUATION AND SEEK SAFE SHELTER.
+Step 4: ALERT OTHERS OF THE SITUATION

-- Alert others in the area of the situation. - Contact your supervisor for assistance in dealing with the situation. - Initiate lockdown procedures if necessary, retreat to your room and lock the door.
+- Alert others in the area of the situation. - Contact your supervisor for assistance in dealing with the situation. - Initiate lockdown procedures if the person is armed with a weapon.

-Step 5: CONTACT PROTECTIVE SERVICES.
+Step 5: CONTACT PROTECTIVE SERVICES

-- Call 911 from a mobile phone or 9-911 from a campus telephone.
-Protective Services is notified immediately of all 911 calls from the University Campus and will assist. - Provide the nature of the emergency, and the exact location including the building, room number and closest entrance, your name and the phone number at which you can be reached at a later time. - Once Protective Services has arrived, direct them to the individual(s) and follow their instructions.
+- Call Protective Services at 306-966-5555 or call 911 from a mobile phone, or call 5555 or 9-911 from a campus telephone. - Provide the nature of the emergency, and the exact location including the building, room number and closest entrance, your name and the phone number at which you can be reached at a later time. - Once Protective Services has arrived, direct them to the individual(s) and follow their instructions.
 If the individual(s) have left the area describe them to the best of your ability.